openshift-labs/starter-guides/README.md

 * Deploying an application from source code in a Git repository.
 * Deploying a database from the OpenShift developer catalog.
 * Configuring an application so it can access a database.
-* Setting up web hooks to enable automated application builds.
+* Setting up webhooks to enable automated application builds.
 * Additional topics may also be covered relevant to the specific programming language used by the applications being deployed.

 There are 4 programming language variants of the workshop: